ekliao/EricLiaoDigitalGarden/src/site/notes/Web Publishing With Github Pages and Hugo.md

 > Unfortunately I don't see the "published at" green box, and although I tinkered with "custom domain" and was once successful in getting it published to `https://ekliao.github.io/EricLiaoInterpreting.github.io`, it never worked again a second time.
 I've hit a snag!
 >
 > I truly feel that this Github business is not for me.
-It requires too much knowledge about code development, pushing, committing, version control and all that shit.
+It requires too much knowledge about code development, pushing, committing, version control and all that friggin' hassle.
 I'm done, after several hours of toiling through this not-so-helpful article, whose expected results are totally different from mine and the author never covered all the potential errors (in password, theme, config file) that I encountered.
 Maybe I need to pony up almost $200/year for the [[Obsidian Publish\|Obsidian Publish]] service.
 >
 > Update: Before I became $200 poorer, I found another way through [[Web publishing with Obsidian + Github + Netlify\|Github + Netlify]].